-Sinking Fund Required Contributions (Annual Sinking Fund Requirement) mean the amount of money to be set aside each year for deposit into a Sinking Fund for each Sinking Fund debenture issue in accordance with the debentures.
+Sinking Fund Required Contributions (Annual Sinking Fund Requirement) mean the amount of money to be set aside each year for deposit into a Sinking Fund for each Sinking Fund debenture issue in accordance with the Participating Municipality's debenture by-laws.

-(Annual Sinking Participating Municipality's debenture by-laws.
-Fund Requirement)
+Sinking Fund Required Earnings Sinking Fund Required Earnings mean the investment earnings of the Sinking Fund needed for the Sinking Fund contributions to continue to grow to a value sufficient to repay the principal at maturity for each issue of Sinking Fund debentures.

-Sinking Fund Required Earnings Sinking Fund Required Earnings mean the investment earnings of the Sinking Fund needed for the Sinking Fund contributions to continue to grow to a value sufficient to repay the principal at maturity for each issue of Sinking Fund more Funds for a particular Outcome as set out in the Investment Plan for a Participating Municipality.
+Target Weight Target Weight means the original percentage weight of HISA and/or of one or more Funds for a particular Outcome as set out in the Investment Plan for a Participating Municipality.
 This term can also mean the original percentage weight of one or more Asset Allocations for a particular Outcome.